-We also consider residents who plan to complete two years of pediatric residency not at University of Florida College of Medicine-Jacksonville, but rather at a different ACGME-accredited graduate medical education program.
-This will not affect your admission to the Mayo Clinic in Florida Child and Adolescent Neurology Residency.
+We also consider residents who plan to complete two years of pediatric residency not at University of Florida College of Medicine-Jacksonville, but rather at a different Accreditation Council for Graduate Medical Education (ACGME)-accredited graduate medical education program.
+This will not affect your admission to the Child and Adolescent Neurology Residency at Mayo Clinic.

 Neuroscience M.D.-Ph.D. candidates may enter the child neurology program after one year of pediatric residency, subject to approval by the American Board of Neurology and Psychiatry.
 Entrance is at the PGY-3 level.